zebscripts/AFK-Daily/README.md

 **Will this ever be available on iOS?**

 Nope.
-Instead, install Bluestacks and run this script.
+Install Bluestacks and run this script.

 ## Feature Requests
 Have a feature in mind?
 An idea?
 Something that isn't implemented yet?
 Maybe even a completely different script for the game?
-Let me know by hitting me up on [Discord](http://discordapp.com/users/241655863616471041)(Zebiano#2989), or by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!
+Let me know by opening a new [issue](https://github.com/zebscripts/afk-daily/issues/new)!

 ## Troubleshooting
-If you're having trouble running this script, feel free to send me a message on [Discord](http://discordapp.com/users/241655863616471041).
+If you're having trouble running this script, feel free to send me a message on [Discord](http://discordapp.com/users/241655863616471041)(Zebiano#2989).
 I'll try my best to help you.

 **`hexdump: not found`**